Order of the Arrow: Ceremonies and symbols

 Various symbols are used to identify members of the Order of the Arrow.
-Members are issued a white sash embroidered with a red arrow upon completion of their Ordeal.
+Members are issued a white sash embroidered with a red arrow at the beginning of their Induction weekend.
 Arrowmen who achieve Brotherhood and Vigil Honor receive slightly different sashes.
 Additionally, each lodge produces a pocket flap to be worn by its members.
 It is sewn permanently to the right-hand shirt pocket while the sash is only used in formal settings.

 There are four ceremonies following the election of a scout to the Order of the Arrow: